voku/HtmlFormValidator/README.md

 PS: you can add arguments comma separated or you can use serialize -> something like that -> ```in(' . serialize($selectableValues) . ')```

-If you wan't to use the HTML5 validation e.g. for min or max values, or for e.g. email then you can use "auto".
+If you want to use the HTML5 validation e.g. for min or max values, or for e.g. email then you can use "auto".

 e.g.: ```data-validator="auto"```

-If you wan't to limit the submitted values to the values from the form e.g. for checkboxes or radios, then you can use "strict".
+By default we limit the submitted values to the values from the form e.g. for checkboxes, radios or select boxes.
+If you need to disable this, you can use "non-strict". (not recommended)

+e.g.: ```data-validator="non-strict"```

+By default we use the error messages from the validation exception class, but you can use your own error messages via:
+"data-error-message--RULE_NAME_HERE" in the html.

+e.g.: ```data-error-message--email="Email [%s] is not correct"```

+By default we don't add error messages into html output, but you can add the error messages with a css selector:

-e.g.: ```data-validator="strict"```
+e.g.: ```data-error-template-selector="span#email-error-message-template"```

+By default we also don't add error classes, but you can add a new error class via:

+e.g. ```data-error-class="error-foo-bar"```

 And if you need a more complex validation, then you can add simple-custom validations.